 Tracy worked in HR administration before joining the college as Administrator.
 Having undergone training in welfare issues such as eating disorders, pastoral care and self-harm, Tracy rejoined the college after a spell of maternity leave to take up the position of Welfare Officer.
 Tracy has a keen interest in all things related to the development and upbringing of young children as well as issues which commonly affect teenagers.
 Despite her busy life as a young mother she still finds time to indulge in her two favourite passions - food and travel, and is a regular attendee of a book club.

-Mohammed gained a BSc in International Politics from City University.
+Mo gained a BSc in International Politics from City University.
 He joined the staff of the college initially as the Marketing Assistant, before taking up his current position responsible for the marketing & branding of the college alongside overseeing exams administration.

-Mohammed has a strong interest in Football, having had trials with Arsenal youth and then going on to captain his university's football team.
+Mo has a strong interest in Football, having had trials with Arsenal youth and then going on to captain his university's football team.

 John teaches Chemistry at the college.
 A graduate of UCL, John later went on to complete a doctorate at the Institute of Education.
 John has extensive experience as an Examiner in Chemistry.
 Previously he was Principal of an Independent College in West London and, apart from a period living and working in Spain, has worked mainly in and around London.
 He enjoys tennis and musical theatre.